chrisgrieser/nvim-scissors/README.md

 <!-- tocstop -->

 ## Features
-- Add new snippets, edit snippets, delete snippets.
+- Add new snippets, edit snippets, or delete snippets on the fly.
 - Syntax highlighting while you edit the snippet.
 Includes highlighting of tokens like `$0` or `${2:foobar}`.
 - Automagical conversion from buffer text to JSON string (quotes are escaped, etc.)